Mapping the 10 countries with the most overseas territories

 The Netherlands – 6 territories

-The Netherlands operates has six territories in the Caribbean,
+The Netherlands has six territories in the Caribbean.

 Three – Aruba, Curacao and Sint Maarten – have their own governments, parliaments and prime ministers and are known as “constituent” countries.
 Aruba gained this status in 1986, with Curacao and Sint Maarten becoming constituent countries in 2010.

 The other three territories are Bonaire, Sint Eustatius and Saba.
-These are directly administered from The Hague, but have local governments and use the US dollar.
+These are directly administered by The Hague, but have local governments and use the US dollar.

 Norway – 5 territories